-C8.10.2 Launch/Timing - The F1 in Schools Launch/Timing System will be used for launching cars and timing races and driver reaction times to 1/1000th of a second.
+C9.10.2 Launch/Timing - The F1 in Schools Launch/Timing System will be used for launching cars and timing races and driver reaction times to 1/1000th of a second.

-C8.11 Car Deceleration System
+C9.11 Car Deceleration System

-C8.11.1 The Car Deceleration System acts to bring cars to rest once crossing the finish line.
+C9.11.1 The Car Deceleration System acts to bring cars to rest once crossing the finish line.
 F1 in Schools will provide a standard Car Deceleration System, consisting of tapered brushes positioned behind the finish line of each lane.
-Please see Appendix V of the 2020/21 World Finals Technical Regulations for dimensions of the F1 in Schools Car Deceleration System.
+Please see Appendix V of the 2022 World Finals Technical Regulations for dimensions of the F1 in Schools Car Deceleration System.

-- C8.11.2 Teams may supply their own deceleration system and the team will be responsible for its management.
+C9.11.2 Teams may supply their own deceleration system and the team will be responsible for its management.
 The Car Deceleration System maximum length is 1500mm.
 The Car Deceleration System cannot have any electronic components.
 Any system supplied by a team must be simple to setup within 1 minute and must not impede the opposing track lane, race car or the race schedule in any way.
 Teams must be able to safely reset their deceleration system by the time the start line car staging time is complete.
-The Judges, at their discretion, can rule any system supplied by a team to be inappropriate and revert to use of the standard deceleration system. - C8.11.3 Deceleration systems must be located a minimum of 250mm after the finish line. - C8.11.4 The final 350mm of the track after deceleration systems is reserved for a storage zone to store raced cars before they are returned to the track start.
+The Judges, at their discretion, can rule any system supplied by a team to be inappropriate and revert to use of the standard deceleration system..

+- C9.11.3 Deceleration systems must be located a minimum of 250mm after the finish line. - C9.11.4 The final 350mm of the track after deceleration systems is reserved for a storage zone to store raced cars before they are returned to the track start.

-C8.12 CO2 Race cartridges
+C9.12 Race Power Packs

-CO2 cartridges to be used for all World Finals competition races will be supplied by F1 in Schools.
-Each CO2 cartridge will be separately weighed before competition to ensure that all CO2 cartridges used for races are within a weight range of 0.5 grams.
-All race cartridges will be kept in a temperature controlled environment of 21 degrees Celsius.
+Compressed gas cartridges to be used for all World Finals competition races will be supplied by F1 in Schools.
+Each race cartridge will be separately weighed before competition to ensure that all race cartridges used for races are within a weight range of 0.5 grams.
+All race cartridges will be kept in a temperature-controlled environment of 21 degrees Celsius.

-C8.13 Car weight checks
+C9.13 Car weight checks